bdewerff/harry_potter_project/source/half_blood_prince/half_blood.rst

 to Professor Slughorn's house. dumbledore explains to Slughorn that he needs him to come back to Hogwarts and teach.
 He brought Harry as bait.
-While reunited with Hermione and Ron, Harry runs into Drako and the pack follow him to *Borgin and Burkes* where he sees Drako with a pack of death eaters and Drako yelling at the owner insisting he fix a broken object.
+While reunited with Hermione and Ron, Harry runs into Drako and the pack follow him to *Borgin and Burkes* where he sees DRako with a pack of death eaters and Drako yelling at the owner insisting he fix a broken object.
 They return to school and they all take a potions class taught by Proffesor Slughorn.
 Harry's potions book, has writing everywhere in it.
 Harry discovers the name *Half-blood prince* in the